 Shoes sharing the same inspiration, history, materials, or technologies are routinely assembled under one compilation for the convenience of those who may wish to categorize or label their own collection as such.
 The classic collections like the Adidas Originals, Air Max 1, Air Force 1, new balance classic sneakers, and the Classic Leather head the pack of frequently asked about collections.

 Experts are sneaker fanatics, who post reviews at youtube, directly at RunRepeat or at their own websites.
 Each expert is categorized from level 1 to level 5 based on expertise.
 See stats on expert reviews and how we calculate scores here.

 Are you an expert?
 Apply to contribute here.

-The Adidas NMD_CS1 GTX Primeknit is part of the Men’s Originals collection with sizes ranging from 7 to 14.
+The Adidas NMD_CS1 GTX Primeknit is part of the Men’s Originals collection.
 Some women like the style of the shoe as well, but since the size is made for men, women are advised to go down 1 ½ to 2 full sizes from their standard size to get their equivalent men’s sizes.
 For example, a 7 ½ in men’s sizing will be equal to approximately 9 in women’s.

 The shoe is a slip-on, and the fit may not be adjusted.

 The Adidas NMD_CS1 GTX Primeknit looks good whatever you pair with it.
 Match it with a simple shirt and tee and top with a cool jacket.
 Or pair it with joggers or rolled-up pants with a long-sleeved shirt on top.